dharmafly/noodle/_posts/2007-01-01-multiple-queries-per-request.md

 ---
+heading: Multiple queries per request
 category: reference
-heading: Multiple queries per request
 ---

 Multiple queries can be made per request to the server.
+You can mix between both `html` type queries or `json` type queries in the same request.

+noodle will respond in an array if you send your queries as an array.

+Query:

     [
       {